 At the time of the trade, Hanowski was in his fourth and final season with St. Cloud State.
 Much like Agostino, he had a solid junior season in college, scoring 23 goals and 43 points in 39 games.
 However, he also regressed in his final season, registering 17 goals and 31 points in 37 matches.

 When his 2012-13 season ended with St. Cloud State, he headed to Calgary and suited up for five games, in which he was able to score his first-ever NHL goal.
-It also turned out to be his last, as he would play just 11 games the following season but was held to just two assists in what would be his last-ever stint as an NHLer.
+It also turned out to be his last, as he played just 11 games the following season but was held to just two assists in what would be his last-ever stint as an NHLer.
 After the 2014-15 season, one which he spent entirely in the AHL, he chose to head to Germany to play in the DEL and retired after the 2019-20 season.

 Morgan Klimchuk